jwaliszko/ExpressiveAnnotations/README.md

         ea.addValueParser('customparser', function(value, field) {
             // parameters: value - raw data string extracted by default from DOM element
-            //             field - DOM element name for which parser was invoked return ... // handle exctracted field value string on your own });
+            //             field - DOM element name for which parser was invoked return ... // handle extracted field value string on your own });
     ```